DFE-Digital/bat-design-history/app/posts/school-placements/2023-08-03-experiment-3-exploring-how-providers-might-report-information-about-school-placements.md

 ## Further considerations

-We didn’t have a final step or output for the user as we didn’t have the time to develop something meaningful in the timeframe and preferred to gain feedback from users of what they would expect at the end of the process to help inform the decision making around this.
+We need to consider the outcome of this version of the service.
+We did not have time to prototype something meaningful and instead focused on participant feedback.

 ## What we found

-Users felt there weren’t really any surpluses and the concept of that was somewhat redundant, perhaps because they aren’t oversubscribed or only really care about shortages.
+Participants suggested that there are never really any surpluses.
+This may be because they are only concerned with shortages.

-Users would be happy to report information around local issues facing their organisation if there was some kind of purpose or tangible output that would make this worth their while.
+Participants are happy to report problems facing their organisation if the information was used to solve them.

-Some providers would like some kind of benchmarking report at the end of filling in information about their local area.
-This could help inform them of what’s happening in ITT across the country and see if their issues are shared as there is limited visibility of other networks.
-Learning from other peers has utility.

-## Next steps

-[Describe what we will do next - leads into a subsequent experiment/fact-find.]
+Some providers suggested a report on ITT in their local area would be valuable and help them make decisions.